matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 zkSync Era has a distinctive gas logic compared to Ethereum.
 There are two main drivers:

 - We have a state-diff-based data availability, which means that the price for the execution depends on the L1 gas price.
 - zkEVM has a different set of computational trade-offs compared to the standard computational model.
-In practice, this means that the price for opcodes is different from Ethereum.
+In practice, this means that the price for opcodes is different to Ethereum.
 Also, zkEVM contains a different set of opcodes under the hood and so the “gas” metric of the same set of operations may be different on zkSync Era and on Ethereum.

 :::warning
 Our fee model is being constantly improved and so it is highly recommended **NOT** to hardcode any constants since the fee model changes in the future might be breaking for this constant.
 :::

-#### `gasPerPubdataByte` should be taken into account in development
+### `gasPerPubdataByte` should be taken into account in development

 Due to the state diff-based fee model of zkSync Era, every transaction includes a constant called `gasPerPubdataByte`.

 Presently, the operator has control over this value.
 However, in EIP712 transactions, users also sign an upper bound on this value, but the operator is free to choose any value up to that upper bound.
-Note, that even if the value is chosen by the protocol, it will still fluctuate based on the L1 gas price.
+Note, that even if the value is chosen by the protocol, it still fluctuates based on the L1 gas price.
 Therefore, relying solely on gas is inadequate.

 A notable example is a Gnosis Safe’s `execTransaction` method: